 Twenty years after Harry Potter came into being, wizarding themed parties are just as popular as ever.
 You can have so much fun with themed activities, such as:

 - Going on a ‘Marauder’s Map’ treasure hunt

 There are also so many wonderful decorative touches you can make, and fun can be had drinking butterbeer and raiding the Honeyduke’s lolly shop.
-Check out my Harry Potter party blog, to see a party in action.

 Photo by Silvergum Photography